 I doubt TR would’ve openly mocked someone with disabilities—after all who could possibly do such a thing and get elected president—but he did say this in 1914:

 “I wish very much that the wrong people could be prevented entirely from breeding; and when the evil nature of these people is sufficiently flagrant, this should be done.
 Criminals should be sterilized and feeble-minded persons forbidden to leave offspring behind them.”

 Like all presidents, Roosevelt was a reflection of much of his time, including the people.
 But he wasn’t too rigid to evolve in his thinking, which is a trait of all good presidents.
 Over time, for example, he moved towards advocating for women more and more.
-The Progressive president seemed to move towards racial equality and justice more and more in his later years too, especially after seeing the bravery and honor of ethnic troops during WWI, which made an impact on him.
+The Progressive president seemed to move towards racial equality and justice more and more in his later years too, especially after seeing the bravery and honor of ethnically diverse troops during WWI, which made an impact on him.

 TR certainly should have learned some things, seeing as he was perhaps the most well-read president ever.
 He devoured books by the thousands, reading several a day even, and he was equally prolific as a writer.

 I’m sure I’m not alone in hoping that Trump becomes a voracious reader and student of history, as all other presidents seem to.
 Most of all, Trump needs to constantly evolve and rethink everything he thinks he knows.
 As TR did.
 As we all should.